-As usual during January, gyms are packed with people trying to meet their new fitness goals they created during the new year’s resolutions craze.
+As usual during the months leading up to Summer, gyms are packed with people trying to create the perfect #SummerBod.
 But while the majority of people mean well, they often don’t know how to use gym equipment to it’s full potential, falling into a boring pattern that won’t get you the best possible results.

 Here at Fight City Gym we offer gym-goers of all ages, backgrounds, and levels of experience an enjoyable way of fighting fat and building stamina through their range of unique training programs.
 Today, we’re revealing 5 unique and effective ways to use dumbbells.